 Dalton guides employers in all aspects of employment law and has a special interest in issues arising out of employee usage of technology, including social media and the internet, as well as employer-provided or employer-sanctioned smartphones and tablets.
 She also has a special interest in the intersection of the Americans with Disabilities Act (ADA) and the Family Medical Leave Act (FMLA) with workers’ compensation laws, often referred to as the “Bermuda Triangle.”
 Her experience in both employment liability and the workers’ compensation arena makes her uniquely qualified to address these issues.

 Dalton holds an AV rating with Martindale-Hubbell, a prestigious peer review rating system that recognizes attorneys who have reached the highest levels of skill and integrity.
-While her practice has afforded her notable achievements such as this; bringing her son home from the hospital remains one of the proudest moments of her life.
+While her practice has afforded her notable achievements such as this; bringing her children home from the hospital remain two of the proudest moments of her life.

-Dalton and her husband are parents to a very active young son who loves every aspect of the word “go!”
-While he keeps them on their toes, the two have perfected the art of tag teaming.
-Dalton enjoys all types of music, especially live outdoor events, and welcomes a vacation anywhere that promises a few minutes of quiet time.
+Dalton and her husband are parents to two young children and have perfected the art of tag teaming.
+She enjoys all types of music, especially live outdoor events, and welcomes a vacation anywhere that promises a few minutes of quiet time.

 What you may not know about Dalton is that she studied classical voice with a focus on Italian opera for 12 years and is also a competitive skeet shooter.
-When she is not working or chasing her energetic toddler, she continues to cultivate her two favorite pastimes.
+When she is not working or spending time with her family, she continues to cultivate her two favorite pastimes.

 PROFESSIONAL AND CIVIC INVOLVEMENT: